CharlotSoftwares/CharlotMAP/README.md

 # CharlotMAP
 Lists machines on network and scans ports.
+Figure it out.
+So much dependencies, like I mean ***A LOT***.